microsoft/go-crypto-openssl/README.md

 # go-crypto-openssl

-The `openssl` package implements Go crypto primitives using OpenSSL shared libraries and CGO.
-When configured correctly, OpenSSL can be executed in FIPS mode and therefore make the `openssl` package be FIPS compliant.
+The `openssl` package implements Go crypto primitives using OpenSSL shared libraries and cgo.
+When configured correctly, OpenSSL can be executed in FIPS mode, making the `openssl` package FIPS compliant.

 The `openssl` package is designed to be used as a drop-in replacement for the [boring](https://pkg.go.dev/crypto/internal/boring) package in order to facilitate integrating `openssl` inside a forked Go toolchain.